ai4science-amsterdam/ai4science-amsterdam.github.io/pages/workshop2.md

 ---

-Artificial intelligence and machine learning is rapidly finding its way into the natural sciences where it is applied for the analysis of research data, finding patterns and making predictions.
-At the same time, research topics and tools initiate the study and development of new machine learning models.
+Artificial intelligence and machine learning are rapidly finding their way into the natural sciences, where they are applied for the analysis of research data, finding patterns and making predictions.
+At the same time, research topics and methodologies initiate the study and development of new machine learning algorithms.
 The co-development of both fields is self-catalyzed by the shared interest in building accurate models and distribution functions of the highly complex phenomena of nature.